-In the state capital, Kolkata, nearly 35,000 security forces have been stationed, while approximately 2,550 companies of central armed police forces have been assigned statewide duties.
+In the state capital, Kolkata, nearly 35,000 security forces were stationed, while approximately 2,550 companies of central armed police forces were assigned statewide duties.
 To maintain transparency and monitor proceedings closely, 142 general observers and 95 police observers have been appointed.

-In a significant development, the National Investigation Agency(NIA) has been deployed for the first time during these elections to respond to any serious incidents of violence or security threats.
+In a significant development, the National Investigation Agency(NIA) was deployed for the first time during these elections to respond to any serious incidents of violence or security threats.

 This phase is particularly crucial due to several high-profile electoral contests.
 A key battle is expected between Mamata Banerjee of the Trinamool Congress (TMC) and Suvendu Adhikari of the Bharatiya Janata Party (BJP).
 The outcome of such contests is likely to influence the broader political narrative in the state.
 Additionally, eight ministers from the incumbent government are contesting in this phase, raising the political stakes further.